 nothing on your end. your charts and alerts will reflect live prices automatically. any existing automation strategies will keep running — they'll just be working with real-time data instead of delayed.

-this is especially important if you're running edgeful algos through TradingView. delayed data means your alerts fire late — which means your entries are off. real-time data fixes that.
+this is especially important if you're running edgeful algos through TradingView. delayed data means your alerts fire late — which means your entries are off, and your end-of-day closes can lag too. real-time data fixes that. if an algo filled late or at a price well off your chart, this is the first thing to check.

 common questions